mycpuorg/mycpuorg.github.io/_posts/2015-06-15-options-intro.md

  recommendations occasionally but that is all there is to such schemes, occasional hits and frequent misses.
 There is no secret sauce apart from the fact that the game is tipped for the house to win.
-I am not an industry insider, I do not claim to guarantee turning a small account into multi-million dollars.
 I want to put honest content out there which is easy for the common man to understand.
+As far as the complexity of some of the strategies go, it's synthetic, not organic to the nature of the topic.
+Plain stocks is a very simple concept: you pay the current market price to buy a stock which lets you own a small piece of the company itself.
+However, with [CBOE] and [OIC] video/audio tutorials it is now very easy to understand any strategy theoretically.
+Most of these lectures are delivered by industry professionals who have seen many facets of the industry over the years.

-However, with [CBOE][ Many people, even the smart ones shy away from the world of options trading.
+Many people, even the
+smart ones shy away from the world of options trading.
 Human tendency is to deny, reject or stay away from something that is not easily understood.
 In this topic, there are several topics that seem